sadayas/strokerisks/README.md

 [Machine Learning Model](https://github.com/sadayas/strokerisks/blob/main/scaleandmachinelearn-CURRENT.ipynb)</br>
 #### Data preprocessing, feature engineering, feature selection
 * The 11 columns in the dataset came with a mixture of types of data: binary, categorical, and integer.
 The package OneHotEncoder reduces bias by assigning a binary value and adding a new categorical column.
 OneHotEncoder was used to encode the categorical data (work type, residence type, smoking status, gender and marriage status).
 Encoding data that did not have simple yes/no values was necessary to keep the integrity of the data while also having some algorithm (our case: Random Forest machine learning model) be able to process it.
 * Data that was continuous (average glucose level, age, and bmi), were normalized.
 The min-max feature scaling method was used to bring values between 0 and 1.
+Using a range of (0,1) makes it so the normalized value loses the least amount of precision while the model is being processed.
 * These features were added to the data as: average glucose level - normalized, age - normalized, and bmi - normalized.
 The scaled features were used in the model instead of the raw data.

 ##### Random Forest model: